How to Become a Personal Trainer

 What Does a Personal Trainer Do?

-PTs can choose to set up solo and work for themselves, or they can partner up with a gym and work as part of said gym’s personal training staff.
+PTs can choose to set up solo and work for themselves or partner up with a gym and work as part of their gym instructing and personal training staff.
 Depending on their level of expertise and specialisation, they may also be able to work for specialist health clubs or as physiotherapists for the NHS or a private practice.

 Typical Duties for a Personal Trainer